+2. Vocational Qualifications:

-2. Technical Awards.
-Technical awards are an alternative national qualification to GCSEs.
+Vocational qualifications and Technical awards are alternatives national qualifications to GCSEs.
 They are:

-- Equivalent in standard to one GCSE. - Graded from Level 1 pass to Level 2 Distinction - Offer a more applied, skills-based learning route, with a greater emphasis on assessment through controlled assessment (up to 70%), although there will still be some external assessments, for example online tests. - In most cases there are two opportunities to sit the external assessments (exams) with the best result counting in the final grade. - Offered by established accreditation boards, such as BTEC, OCR, AQA and NCFE.
+- Equivalent in standard to one GCSE. - Graded from Level 1 pass to Level 2 Distinction \ - Offer a more applied, skills-based learning route, with a greater emphasis on assessment through controlled assessment (up to 70%), although there will still be some external assessments, for example online tests. - In most cases there are two opportunities to sit the external assessments (exams) with the best result counting in the final grade. - Offered by established accreditation boards, such as BTEC, OCR, AQA and NCFE.